chrislittle/AzureSubscriptionAutomation/Bicep/README.md

     ```
     git clone https://github.com/chrislittle/AzureSubscriptionAutomation.git
     ```
-2. Create a resource group to store your TemplateSpec
+2. Login to your Azure Environment
     ```
+    az login
+    ```
+3. Create a resource group to store your TemplateSpec
+    ```
     az group create -l eastus -n Templates
     ```

-3. Create a TemplateSpec from the Bicep code.
+4. Create a TemplateSpec from the Bicep code.
     ```
     az ts create --name NewSubscription --version 1.0 --resource-group Templates --location eastus --template-file ./Bicep/main.bicep
     ```
-4. Navigate to the Azure Portal and to the Templates Resource Group.
+5. Navigate to the Azure Portal and to the Templates Resource Group.
 Select the newly created **NewSubscription** TemplateSpec & choose Deploy.
-5. Populate the required parameters & Create.
+6. Populate the required parameters & Create.